Can Cats be Emotional Support Animals?

 Absolutely!
 Cats can provide the same love, compassion and support as any other Emotional Support Animal.
 Some people who aren’t “cat people” may not understand, but a cat’s love can be just as unconditional as a dog’s.
 More than that, many mental health professionals recognize and report that the positive effects of cat ownership are just as considerable as dog ownership.

-Can My Cat be a Service Cat?
+Can a Cat be a Service Cat?

+We often get asked “Can a cat be a service animal?”.
 Kinda, but not exactly.
 From an ADA handout, “Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.”
 There is a special provision written in for miniature horses, but nothing that mentions specifically service cats.
 However, as mentioned above, cats can certainly qualify as an emotional support animal (with a letter of recommendation from a Licensed Mental Health Professional).
 If you’d like us to put you in contact with a Licensed Mental Health Professional in your state to see if you may qualify, scroll down and click the red button below or go to the top and click “Start Here”.

 How to Register Your Cat as an Emotional Support Animal